Erin Moran: Personal life and death

 In 1987, Moran married Rocky Ferguson.
 They divorced in 1993.
 Later that year, she married Steven Fleischmann.

-After Happy Days and Joanie Loves Chachi were canceled, Moran moved from Los Angeles to the California mountains.
-She said in 1988 that she suffered from depression and was unable to get acting roles.
+After Happy Days and Joanie Loves Chachi were cancelled, Moran moved from Los Angeles to the California mountains.
+She said in 1988 that she suffered from depression and was unable to secure acting roles.
 Moran confirmed news reports that her California home was foreclosed on in 2010, following media claims that she had been served eviction papers and moved into her mother-in-law's trailer home in Indiana.
-In 2017, Variety wrote that she "had fallen on hard times in recent years.
-She was reportedly kicked out of her trailer-park home in Indiana because of her hard-partying ways."

-On April 22, 2017, authorities in Corydon, Indiana were alerted about an unresponsive female, later identified as Moran.
+On April 22, 2017, authorities in Corydon, Indiana, were alerted about an unresponsive female, later identified as Moran.
 She later was pronounced dead at the age of 56.
-An autopsy report from the Harrison County coroner indicated the cause of death to be complications of stage four squamous cell carcinoma of the throat.
+An autopsy report from the Harrison County coroner indicated the cause of death to be complications of stage-four throat cancer (squamous-cell carcinoma).
 Toxicology testing showed that no illegal narcotics were involved in her death, and no illegal substances were found in Moran's home.
-Moran's husband, in an open letter released through her co-star Scott Baio, confirmed that she first experienced symptoms of throat cancer around Thanksgiving 2016 and deteriorated rapidly from that point, and that the facilities that had unsuccessfully attempted to treat her cancer had not made anyone aware of how badly the cancer had metastasized.
+Moran's husband, in an open letter released through her co-star Scott Baio, confirmed that she had first experienced symptoms of throat cancer around Thanksgiving 2016 and deteriorated rapidly from that point, and that the facilities that had unsuccessfully attempted to treat her cancer had not made anyone aware of how extensively the cancer had metastasized.